 The Plan, which became effective on September 1, 1978, as amended and restated effective November 1, 2008, is a defined contribution plan subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA") and the Internal Revenue Code ("IRC").
-All persons covered under the plan on October 31, 2008, will continue to be covered under the restated plan with no loss of benefits.
-All other employees shall become a participant on the entry date coincident with or following the completion of six months of service.
+New employees shall become a participant on the entry date coincident with or following the completion of six months of service.